netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 Dear esteemed technologists!

-Today is an exemplary day to exist!
+> Today is an exemplary day to exist.

 ___